mi3nts/summer2019/inbar/DailyNotes.md

  - Yellow wire to D13
  - Connect the wires to the sensor and connect the arduino to the computer with a USB cable
 #### 6.2 Collect data
- - Type th efollowing on the terminal:
+ - Type the following on the terminal:
  ```` screen /dev/cu.usbserial-AH06AI47 ````
  - Check that the device provides the correct data.
 It should eventually print ```#mintsO!OPCN2>1:``` followed by some number, followed by a lot more data.
 #### 6.3 Finish up